Contents

-Having established what you need to do first as a director of a newly-registered company, let’s look at what comes next after completing these initial steps.
+Having established what you need to do first as a director of a newly registered company, let’s look at what comes next after completing these initial steps in 2025.

-After setting up a new company, we recommend that you register your ABN, complete your tax registrations and open a company business account.
+After setting up a new company, we recommend that you register your ABN, complete your tax registrations and open a dedicated company bank account – each an essential step to keep your operations compliant and streamlined.

 Quick Recap